Stay comfortable and agile on the trail with the best hiking shoes for men and women. From day trips to thru-hikes, we’ve got you covered.

 - Material: Nubuck leather

-It’s no surprise that the Merrell Moab 2 Ventilator ($100) is one of the top-selling hiking shoes.
+It’s no surprise the Merrell Moab 2 Ventilator ($110) is one of the top-selling hiking shoes.
 The side ventilation keeps feet cool during warm-weather hikes.
 And the leather and mesh hold up well through rocky scrambles, long day hikes, and multiday adventures.

 We like that they provide some of the stability and traction generally found in a hiking boot with the low-top freedom of a shoe.

 The toebox was wide enough that our testers didn’t experience any uncomfortable rubbing.
-But they are a bit stiffer, and we would recommend slowly amping up your mileage.
-Give them time to break in and you could have a great hiking shoe for seasons to come.
+But they are a bit stiffer, and we recommend slowly amping up your mileage.
+Give them time to break in, and you could have a great hiking shoe for seasons to come.

 These aren’t the lightest hiking shoes available.
 And on technical or wet terrain, they didn’t perform as well as shoes like the Salomon X Ultra or the SCARPA Rapid, but these are winners for day hikes on regular trails.

-They retail for $100 but can often be found for less (we’ve seen them as low as $74 depending on the size and color).
+They retail for $110, but we’ve seen them as low as $74 depending on the size and color.
 They’re also available in a waterproof version.

 - Material: Suede leather and mesh